seanox/xml-micro-exchange-js/manual/api-delete.md

 The attributes `___rev` / `___uid` used internally by the storage are read-only and cannot be changed.

-In general, if no target can be reached via XPath, status 404 will occur.
+In general, DELETE requests are responded to with status 204.
+Status 404 is used only with relation to the storage.
 In all other cases the DELETE method informs the client about changes with status 204 and the response headers `Storage-Effects` and `Storage-Revision`.
 The header `Storage-Effects` contains a list of the UIDs that were directly affected by the change and also contains the UIDs of newly created elements (e.g. when the root element is deleted, a new one is automatically created).
-If no changes were made because the XPath cannot find a writable target, the header Storage-Effects can be omitted completely in the response.
+If no changes were made because the XPath cannot find a writable target, the header `Storage-Effects` can be omitted completely in the response.

 Syntactic and semantic errors in the request and/or XPath can cause error status 400.